michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part1.md

 >  High effort with high value
 - [ ] Indicate the return on investment for students (is it worth pursuing a CMU MISM degree?)

+### Conclusion
+The process of choosing the topic, finding the relevant data and developing the story arc has been interesting and intense.
+My major takeaway was that sometimes golden information is trapped witihin a format that is not easy to extract and visualize.
+However if that hurdle is surmounted, then readers and viewers of the visualisation can benefit immensely from the extracted data.

+Also deciding on the visualisation type to use requires some creativity and following of design standards/expectations.
+Fiddling with tools like Flourish helped to get a fair idea what visualisations may be used for this project.

+Classroom critique gave an edge and also offered some new insights on what to include and things that were not clear.
+Constructive crititisms always add value and I am getting much better at taking feedback.

 [Back](readme.md)